-António Simões was appointed Chief Executive of HSBC Bank plc, with responsibility for the UK and Continental Europe, with effect from 1 September 2015.
+António Simões is Chief Executive of Global Private Banking at HSBC Bank plc.
+Previously he was Chief Executive, with responsibility for the UK and Continental Europe, with effect from 2015 until 2018.
 He is also a member of the Group Management Board, HSBC’s Group Executive Committee.

 Prior to his current position, he was CEO for HSBC in the UK, and deputy Chief Executive of HSBC Bank plc.
 António Simões has been a Director of HSBC Bank plc since January 2012.
 He is also a Director of the French subsidiary of HSBC Bank plc.
 He was a member of the Practitioner Panel of the Financial Conduct Authority (UK conduct regulator) since July 2013 and chair between August 2015 and July 2017.
 He was a practitioner member of the Banking Standards Board from April 2015 to July 2017.